jon-xu/scSplit/README.md

       Processed common SNVs for hg19 and hg38 can be found here: http://data.genomicsresearch.org/Projects/scSplit/CommonSNVs

-   Then filter the matrices generated in the last step ("ref_filtered.csv" and "alt_filtered.csv") with the blacklist of repeat regions or with the whitelist of common SNVs and use them as reference and alternative matrices as inputs for scSplit run.
+   Then filter the matrices generated in the last step ("ref_filtered.csv" and "alt_filtered.csv") with the whitelist of common SNVs and use them as reference and alternative matrices as inputs for scSplit run.

         e.g. head -n 1 ref_filtered.csv > header

-        # for Repeat Region filtering:
-        grep -vFwf RepeatRegion ref_filtered.csv > ref_filtered2.csv
-        grep -vFwf RepeatRegion alt_filtered.csv > alt_filtered2.csv
-        cat header ref_filtered2.csv > ref_filtered3.csv
-        cat header alt_filtered2.csv > alt_filtered3.csv

         # or to keep only Common SNVs:
         grep -Fwf CommonSNVs ref_filtered.csv > ref_filtered2.csv